We empower communities to reduce inequalities.

 We are a registered charity that empowers communities to address inequalities.
 We achieve this through two approaches:

-- Raising awareness in Australia about the unintended consequences of voluntourism and advocating for a local approach to development.
+- Advocacy in Australia about the unintended consequences of voluntourism and advocating for a local approach to development.

 - Financially supporting a grassroots community centre in Cambodia (HHA Cambodia) who run education, vocational training and community development programs that alleviate poverty.